splunk/splunk-operator/docs/SmartStore.md

 ## Additional configuration

+There are SmartStore/Index config settings that are not covered by the Custom Resource SmartStore spec.
-If there is a need to configure Smartstore or Index related configs in addition to the above, this can be achieved by including the additional configs via Apps:
+If there is a need to configure additional settings, this can be achieved by configuring the same via Apps:
 1. Create an App with the additional configuration
 For example, in order to set the remote S3 encryption scheme as `sse-s3`, create an app with the config in indexes.conf file under default/local sub-directory as follows:
 ```